haifenghuang/golem/docs/tutorial.md

 ```

 During addition, if one of the values is a string, and the other is not, then
-`str` is automatically called on the other value, and the two strings are then
+the other value is converted to a string, and the two strings are then
 concatenated together:

 ```golem